padraicc/mat_locus_phylogenetics/methods.md

 this gene overlapped the best blast hit coordinates and encoded a HMG-Box domain in its protein.
-The sequence of gene2113, identified as *mat* a-1 gene, was then used as the query sequence in a blastn search against each of the denovo assemblies of the *N. tetrasperma* genomes listed in table 1 and supplementary table 5.
+The sequence of gene2113, identified as *mat* a-1 gene, was then used as the query sequence in a blastn search against each of the denovo assemblies of the *mat* a *Neurospora* genomes listed in Table 1 and Supplementary Table 5.
 The top result for each blastn search against an *N. tetrasperma* genome was extracted as the *mat* a-1 sequence for that genome.
-The *mat* a-1 sequence from *N. tetrasperma* 2509 was also used as the query in a blastn search to identify the *mat* a-1 in the *N. intermedia* 8807 genome generated in this study (Table 1).
-The *mat* a-1 sequences for *N. tetrasperma* strains and *N. intermedia* 8807 were then combined with the mat *a-1* alignments of heterothallic species from Strandberg et al. [2] and aligned using MUSCLE v3.8.31 to generate a *mat* a-1 alignment.
-Due to the lack of polymorphism observed with each *N. tetrasperma* lineage in the *mat* a-1 alignment, a single *N. tetrasperma* *mat* a strain was selected from each lineage in the phylogenetic analysis described below.
+The *mat* a-1 sequences for *Neurospora mat* a genomes used in this study were then combined with the mat *a-1* alignments of heterothallic species from Strandberg et al.
+[2] and aligned using MUSCLE v3.8.31 to generate a *mat* a-1 alignment.
+Due to the lack of polymorphism observed with each *N. tetrasperma* lineage in the *mat* a-1 alignment for phylogenetic analysis.
+A single *N. tetrasperma* *mat* a strain was selected from each lineage in the phylogenetic analysis described below.

 We obtained the location of the *mat* A-1, *mat* A-3 and *mat* A-3 gene sequences for *N. crassa* from the gff annotation file of the *N. crassa* reference genome (version 12) (<ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/182/925/GCF_000182925.2_NC12/)>
-and also obtained the *N. tetrasperma* *mat* A sequences from the annotation file of the *N. tetrasperma 2508* reference genome (version 2) (<ftp://ftp.ncbi.nlm.nih.gov/genomes/refseq/fungi/Neurospora_tetrasperma/all_assembly_versions/GCF_000213175.1_v2.0/)>.
+and also obtained the *N. tetrasperma* *mat* A sequences from the annotation file of the *N. tetrasperma 2508* reference genome (version 2 (<ftp://ftp.ncbi.nlm.nih.gov/genomes/refseq/fungi/Neurospora_tetrasperma/all_assembly_versions/GCF_000213175.1_v2.0/)>.
-We used the *mat* A-1*, mat* A-3 and *mat* A-3 sequences as the queries in blastn searches against the *mat* A genomes Neurospora generated Table 1 and supplementary table S5, and the *Neurospora discreta* reference genome sequence of the *mat A* FGSC 8579 (<http://genome.jgi.doe.gov/Neudi1/Neudi1.download.ftp.html)>.
+We used the *mat* A-1*, mat* A-3 and *mat* A-3 sequences as the queries in blastn searches against the *mat* A Neurospora genomes listed in Table 1 and Supplementary Table S5, and the *Neurospora discreta* (FGSC 8579) reference genome sequence (<http://genome.jgi.doe.gov/Neudi1/Neudi1.download.ftp.html)>.
 The *mat* A-1, *mat* A-2 and *mat* A-3 sequences for *N. tetrasperma* strains and *N. crassa* reference genome were then combined with the appropriate